 What do you love to do in your free time?

-If you weren’t building Wayhome , what do you think you’d be doing?
+If you weren’t building WalkSafe, what do you think you’d be doing?

-What’s the biggest lesson you’ve learnt so far building Wayhome?
+What’s the biggest lesson you’ve learnt so far building WalkSafe?

-Wayhome is a great opportunity to invest in a mission to revolutionise the way people buy homes.
-Check out the campaign page here.
+WalkSafe has reached its target and is currently overfunding.
+This is a great opportunity to invest in a company that is on a mission to make walking safer for everyone.
+Check out the WalkSafe campaign here.